MartinSchere/Portfolio/README.md

-#My personal portfolio!
+# My portfolio

-This is a modified version of simplefolio.
-Thanks for open-sourcing this!
+This is where I host all of my relevant work and tell a little about me.